Change of Major Process

 College of Business

 MAJOR WAS DISCONTINUED JANUARY 2017.
 Students majoring in Economics, College of Business, will be allowed to complete the major.
+No new majors will be allowed.

 Students need to have a strong background in Math to be a success in Economics.
 Students are required to complete at least one of the following sequences before the department will allow the student to take Microeconomic Theory (ECON 3104).